joeduffy/pulumify-example/content/post/hello-hugo.md

   - "blog"
 ---

 Hello from Hugo!
+Pulumify is pretty rad!
 If you're reading this in your browser, good job!
 The file `content/post/hello-hugo.md` has been converted into a complete HTML document by Hugo.
 Isn't that pretty nifty?

 A Section